-Norton Children’s is the foremost provider of neurology care in Louisville, Kentucky and Southern Indiana.
-Our board-certified and fellowship-trained neurologists and pediatric orthopedists have state-of-the-art tools and training to evaluate your child’s cerebral palsy.
+Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, is the leading provider of child neurology care in Louisville, Kentucky, and Southern Indiana.
+Our board-certified and fellowship-trained child/pediatric neurologists and pediatric orthopedists have state-of-the-art tools and training to evaluate your child’s cerebral palsy.

-Our multidisciplinary team will develop a customized treatment plan for your child.
+Our multidisciplinary providers will develop a customized treatment plan specifically for your child.

-Cerebral palsy results in difficulty controlling voluntary movements of the body.
-Children often have spasticity, or continuous contraction or stiffness of the muscles.
+Cerebral palsy is a disease that makes it is difficult to control voluntary movements of the body.
+Children often have spasticity, or continuous contractions or stiffness of the muscles.

-Cerebral palsy causes include damage to the brain in the womb, brain injury after birth from infection and lack of oxygen to the brain.
+Cerebral palsy can happen if a baby’s brain is damaged in the womb or after birth from infection or lack of oxygen to the brain.
 Cerebral palsy is more common in premature babies.

 Cerebral palsy may reveal itself as babies fail to roll over, sit up, crawl or walk on time.
 Stiffness or floppiness in babies could indicate cerebral palsy.

-Our neonatologists, neurologists, physical therapists, neurosurgeons, and pediatric orthopedists work together to assess your child.
+Our neonatologists, child/pediatric neurologists, physical therapists, pediatric neurosurgeons and pediatric orthopedists will work together to assess your child.

 Team members also will review pregnancy, delivery and early childhood development histories with you to help determine risk factors for cerebral palsy.

 We will assess your child’s muscle tone, strength, reflexes, coordination and movements with a complete neurologic exam.
-We may perform an MRI or head ultrasound to capture images of your child’s brain to help determine the root cause.
+We may perform an MRI of the brain or head ultrasound to help determine the root cause.